globaleaks/whistleblowing-software/documentation/security/ThreatModel.rst

 * Anonymity: Anonymity level
 * Crypto: Communication security level
-* security: security level (information retrieved from their browser update and plugin status)
+* Security: security level (information retrieved from their browser update and plugin status)

 That way the user will always know if he is in the best condition (3 green bullet) or if something is yellow or red.
 The actor, by clicking on the privacy badge, get detailed information on their status and how to improve it, contextualized for which actor he is.